nrjais/cmd-line-args-parser/readme.md

   }

   /*
-  value verifier is a function that can verify if a value is in the option or not like -n10 here 10 is the value so the function can determine if the option contains the value or not.
+  containsValue is a function that can verify if a value is in the option or not like -n10 here 10 is the value so the function can determine if the option contains the value or not.
   */

+  //default if not given
-  let valueVerifier = function(value) {
+  let containsValue = function(value) {
     let regex = /(\d)+$/g
     return regex.test(value);
   }

+  /*
+  isNumber is the function that determines if the value given value is legal or not if this function is not given then the below function is used by default.
+  */

+  //default
+  let isNumber = function(value){
+    return Number.isInteger(+value);
+  };

+  /*
+  if no value verifier is specified then the above verifier will be used by default
+  */

-  let headParser = new Parser(rules,valueVerifier);
+  let headParser = new Parser(rules,isNumber,containsValue);

   /*
   once some arguments are parsed then you need to reset the parser to parse new arguments again you can do that by
   */

 parserName.reset();

 ```

 ## Errors thrown at different cases